 Whatever happens, expats who already live in Spain could consider applying for Spanish citizenship if they meet the necessary criteria to main EU access.
 This would, however, mean surrendering their British citizenship.

-It is possible that British expats may be asked to apply for a Blue Card in future.
-This is an approved EU-wide work permit that allows high-skilled, non-EU citizens to work and live in Spain and other EU countries.
+It is possible that British expats may need to apply for a Blue Card in the future.
+This is an EU-wide work permit that allows high-skilled, non-EU citizens to work and live in Spain and other EU countries.

 If non-EU nationals have legally lived in Spain for five uninterrupted years, they can apply for an ‘EU long-term residence permit’.
 This allows them to stay in Spain indefinitely working or otherwise, under the same conditions as Spanish citizens.

 In order to apply for a permit, you must be able to prove that you have adequate financial resources to provide for yourself and your family (if applicable), such as a pension, scholarship or salary.
 You must also have proof of public or private health insurance with a company that operates in Spain.

 You might also have to submit:

 - A valid passport;

 - Proof of legal residence in Spain eg. a long-term rental contract or receipts for rent;

 - Criminal record certificate issued by the authorities in your home country;